Your Pet’s Quality of Life Can Be Improved

 You’re welcome to attend rehabilitation sessions and observe your pet’s therapy in action at any time.

 Plus, our director of rehabilitation has impressive credentials.
-She’s trained as a physical therapist for people, as a licensed veterinary technician, and as a certified canine rehabilitation therapist.
+She’s a veterinarian and certified canine rehabilitation therapist.
 She evaluates each pet’s condition, develops a customized plan designed to achieve the best results, and oversees its implementation.